The Benefits of a Career in Social Work

 1. Why should I select social work?

 If you enjoy helping others and making a difference in their lives, social work can offer you significant personal rewards.
 Social workers take pride in knowing they are helping others cope with life’s difficult problems and find solutions.
-The profession offers multiple opportunities for long-term advancement and strong growth potential.
-In fact, social work is one of the fastest growing careers in the nation, with a predicted growth of 25 percent between 2010 and 2020 — an average higher than all other professions.
 Many social work jobs also appear on the U.S. News & World Report 100 Best Jobs list, chosen for their stability, satisfaction rating, work-life balance and even salary.

 2. What are the different types of jobs I can do in the social work profession?